Movements in Mobility.

 Power Meets Precision

 At the heart of the Trail Boss is a dual-motor all-wheel-drive system delivering up to 775 horsepower and 775 lb-ft of torque.
-This formidable setup enables the truck to tow up to 12,500 pounds and handle a payload of 2,100 pounds, making it both functional and robust.
-Available four-wheel steering also makes the Trail Boss far more nimble on the trails than one would expect.
+This formidable setup enables the truck to tow up to 12,500 pounds and handle a payload of 2,100 pounds, making it both functional and powerful.
+Available four wheel steering also makes the Trail Boss far more nimble of the trails than one would expect.

 Built for the Backcountry